Stop, Look & Listen (Patsy Cline album)

 Stop, Look & Listen is a compilation album released in 1986 consisting of songs recorded by country music artist, Patsy Cline.
 The album was released on MCA Records.

-Stop, Look & Listen was a collection of songs recorded by Patsy Cline at her first record label, Four Star.
+Stop, Look & Listen was a collection of songs recorded by Patsy Cline at her first record label, 4 Star Records.
 It was released originally on a record but was then reissued on a CD format in 1988.

 It included some songs that were released as singles, such as "Three Cigarettes (In an Ashtray)" and "Ain't No Wheels on This Ship."
 It also included two songs from her second record label, Decca; "Shoes" and the remake of "A Poor Man's Roses (Or a Rich Man's Gold)."